Stop the clock: Japan awakes to reality of Tokyo Games postponement

 The 57 percent of athletes who had already booked spots in Tokyo face a wait to discover whether they will have to qualify again, although Australian Olympic Committee (AOC) chief executive Matt Carroll said they would not.

-“That is our understanding at this time,” Carroll told reporters in Sydney on Wednesday.

-U.S. athletes in the major Olympic sports of athletics, swimming and gymnastics had more clarity with their national federations announcing Olympic trials would now be held in 2021.
+U.S. athletes in the major sports of athletics, swimming and gymnastics had more clarity with their national federations announcing Olympic trials would now be held in 2021.

-U.S. Anti-Doping Agency (USADA) chief Travis Tygart warned the postponement could open the door for convicted drugcheats to compete for medals, and the issue would need to be tackled.

-Most athletes, though, appeared to be prepared to follow Yamashita’s advice to Japan by resetting and going again next year.
+For some athletes, an extra 12 months might be too long and 38-year-old Swiss Nicola Spirig, who won triathlon gold at the 2012 London Olympics, said she would be considering her options.

+“I am ... glad to have clarity now and fully support the IOC’s decision (but) as far as my sporting future is concerned, the decision obviously has an impact,” the four-times Olympian posted on Instagram.

+“This gives me more time to work and strengthen myself to be in even better shape for the Olympic Games,” van Niekerk, whose world record run in the 400 meters final was one of highlights of the Rio Olympics, told South Africa’s Daily Maverick.

+“As much as it is a downer that it’s not happening this year, it will still happen.”

-Reporting by Jack Tarrant, Ju-min Park, Chris Gallagher and Daniel Leussink in Tokyo, Ian Ransom in Melbourne, Steve Keating in Toronto, Gene Cherry in North Carolina.
-Writing by Nick Mulvenney, editing by Lincoln Feast
+Reporting by Jack Tarrant, Ju-min Park, Chris Gallagher, Yuka Obayashi and Daniel Leussink in Tokyo, Ian Ransom in Melbourne, Steve Keating in Toronto, Gene Cherry in North Carolina.
+Writing by Nick Mulvenney; editing by Lincoln Feast and Gerry Doyle